fdac18/Twitter/README.md

 # Twitter
 The final project for analyzing disater-related twitter

-# Data Collection
-We collected the tweets using the codes in here https://github.com/DisasterMasters
+### Data Collection: We collected the tweets using the codes in here https://github.com/DisasterMasters

-# Data Cleaning
+# Data Cleaning:

-# LDA
-The jupyter notebook LDA_TopicModeling.ipynb contains the codes for LDA topic modeling
+### LDA: The jupyter notebook LDA_Topic_Modeling.ipynb contains the codes for LDA topic modeling

 # K-Means